egtork/Rands.js/readme.md

 # Rands.js

-Rands.js provides methods to generate pseudorandom numbers from various distributions.
-The methods can output a single random value, or an array of random values.
-Rands.js can be used in conjunction with a seeded random number generator (RNG) to produce a repeatable sequence of random values.
+Rands.js provides methods to generate pseudorandom numbers from various distributions (e.g., uniform, Gaussian, Poisson, binomial, etc.).
+Rands.js can be used in conjunction with a seeded random number generator (RNG) to produce repeatable sequences of random values.

 ## Installation